rpoleski/MulensModel/README.md

 ```
 pip install -r requirements.txt
 ```
+Alternatively, you can run makefiles (`source/VBBL/Makefile` and `source/AdaptiveContouring/Makefile`) and add the path to your `PYTHONPATH`.
 If you have any problems, please contact the authors and we will try to help.

 ---
 [![astropy](http://img.shields.io/badge/powered%20by-AstroPy-orange.svg?style=flat)](http://www.astropy.org/)

-file revised Dec 2018
+file revised Jan 2019